members

-João Queiroz is a professor at Federal University of Juiz de Fora (Institute of Arts/ Faculty of Communication Studies), and the coordinator of this group (IRG).
-He is a member of the International Association for Cognitive Semiotics (IACS), member of the Linnaeus University Centre for Intermedial and Multimodal Studies, Vaxjo (Sweden), member of Group for Research in Artificial Cognition (UEFS, Brazil), and associate researcher of the Linguistics and Language Practice Department, University of the Free State (South Africa).
-His research interests include Cognitive Semiotics, Peirce’s Semiotics and Pragmatism, Brazilian and South-American Arts and Literature.
-Orcid: https://orcid.org/0000-0001-6978-4446.
-Lattes: http://lattes.cnpq.br/4794107935753176.
-Email: queirozj@gmail.com.
+João Queiroz is a professor at the Institute of Arts at the Federal University of Juiz de Fora (UFJF), and in the Postgraduate Program in Linguistics at the same institution,, and the coordinator of this group (IRG).
+He is a member of the International Association for Cognitive Semiotics (IACS), member of Group for Research in Artificial Cognition (UEFS, Brazil), and associate researcher of the Linguistics and Language Practice Department, University of the Free State (South Africa).
+His research interests include Cognitive Semiotics, Peirce’s Semiotics and Pragmatism, Brazilian and South-American Arts and Literature. orcid: https://orcid.org/0000-0001-6978-4446. lattes: http://lattes.cnpq.br/4794107935753176. email: queirozj@gmail.com. personal webpage: https://joaoqueirozsemiotics.wordpress.com/.

-Ana Fernandes is a PhD student at Catholic University of Rio de Janeiro (PUC-Rio).
-Topics of research: artistic books, graphic design, photobook of literature, photography, intermediality, Peirce’s semiotic.
-Orcid: https://orcid.org/0000-0003-3598-2916.
-Lattes: http://lattes.cnpq.br/8636560417144308.
-Email: analuizadagama@gmail.com.
+Ana Fernandes is a post-doc researcher (FAPERJ-Nota 10) at PUC-RJ (Dept. Literature).
+Topics of research: artistic books, graphic design, photobook of literature, photography, intermediality, Peirce’s semiotic. orcid: https://orcid.org/0000-0003-3598-2916. lattes: http://lattes.cnpq.br/8636560417144308. email: analuizadagama@gmail.com.

 collaborators